orbingol/NURBS-Python/README.rst

 * **Grid** for generating inputs for ``geomdl.BSpline.Surface`` class
 * **GridWeighted** for generating inputs for ``geomdl.NURBS.Surface`` class

-Starting from version 3.2, NURBS-Python provides abstract *Curve* and *Surface* base classes in ``geomdl.Abstract`` module.
+Starting from version 3.2, NURBS-Python provides abstract *Curve* and *Surface* base classes with ``geomdl.Abstract`` module.

 Multi Module
 ------------

-NURBS-Python provides container-like classes for working with multiple curves and surfaces in ``geomdl.Multi`` module.
+NURBS-Python provides container-like classes for visualization of multiple curves and surfaces with ``geomdl.Multi`` module.
 Please see the documentation for details.

 Exchange Module
 ---------------